Skip to content

 0

-How Monterey city's demographics shape the local-services market
+How Monterey's demographics shape the local-services market

-Median household income in Monterey city is $104K — 39% above the US median of $75K.
+Median household income in Monterey is $104K — 39% above the US median of $75K.
 Premium spending power changes what closes here — warranty upgrades, annual service plans, and bundled replacements all attach at meaningfully higher rates than in median-income metros.

-The median home in Monterey city is worth $1M, 214% above the US median of $320K and at the 97th percentile nationally.
+The median home in Monterey is worth $1M, 214% above the US median of $320K and at the 97th percentile nationally.
 Home value is the single best proxy for trades job-ticket size: a re-roof, repipe, or panel upgrade scales with property value almost linearly.
 Agencies pitching trades clients in this market should expect higher per-job revenue and lower job count to support the same monthly retainer.

-Just 34% of Monterey city households own their home — well below the US median of 65%.
+Just 34% of Monterey households own their home — well below the US median of 65%.
 When most households rent, residential trades revenue flows through a handful of landlord and property-management accounts.
 Account-based selling with a tight target list usually beats broad-market campaigns in the ROI math here.

-Monterey city's median home was built in 1970 — 10 years older than the US baseline.
+Monterey's median home was built in 1970 — 10 years older than the US baseline.
 Aged housing keeps emergency-repair verticals structurally busy — plumbing, roofing, electrical rewires, HVAC replacements all cycle faster.
 Channel mix here tilts toward demand-capture (Google, directory, referral) over demand-generation.

-With 29,772 residents, Monterey city ranks at the 90th percentile of US cities by population.
+With 29,772 residents, Monterey ranks at the 90th percentile of US cities by population.
 Top-percentile populations support standalone vertical practices but punish generalist agencies.
 Investing in a repeatable proof point (retention, conversion, speed-to-lead) tends to unlock upmarket deal flow faster than broadening the service menu.

 Median Household Income

-Monterey city
+Monterey

 $104,110